State-mandated PFML

 Details

-Covered employer: All employers employing one or more employees in the state of Connecticut, with a few exceptions.
+Covered employer: All employers employing one (1) or more employees in the state of Connecticut, with a few exceptions.

 Reason for leave:

-• For employee’s organ or bone marrow donation;
+• Employee’s organ or bone marrow donation;

-• To care for a family member who has a serious health condition;
+• Care for a family member with a serious health condition;

-• For qualifying military exigencies; and
+• Qualifying military exigencies; and

 • To address family violence or sexual assault situations.

-Private plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections, and benefits as provided under the state program and does not cost employees more that the premium charged through the state program.
+Private plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections, and benefits as provided under the state program and does not cost employees more than the premium charged through the state program.
 Employers with self-insured plans must post a bond with the state.
 If the employer’s private plan is fully insured, the policy must be approved by the CT Insurance Department.
 A majority of the employees working in CT for the employer must vote in favor of a private plan.

 Job protection: None.
-However, another leave that provides job protection, such as FMLA or CT FMLA, may run concurrently with CT PFML.
+However, another leave that provides job protection, such as Federal FMLA or CT FMLA, may run concurrently with CT PFML.

 What Voya offers:

-• Fully Insured options offered through Shelterpoint
+• Fully Insured options

 • Administrative Services Only Private Plans (only offered matching state equivalent plans - no enhancements)